 Jojo Corväiá

-I don’t think I can point a specific memory, all I can say is that since I was a child, I have seen the world around me with my own eyes, and interpreted it through a mind full of abstract ideas, sensibility and vision.
+I don’t think I can point to a specific memory, all I can say is that since I was a child, I have seen the world around me with my own eyes, and interpreted it through a mind full of abstract ideas, sensibility, and vision.
 I have had an “art world” since I was born because I was born with it.

 Yes.
 Always.
-I have never had a job in my life, I have rather built my life around my way of seeing the world.
+I have never had a job in my life; I have rather built my life around my way of seeing the world.

 It’s in my nature.

 When I tell people that I have been working with ceramics for only 3 and a half years, they are mostly in disbelief.
-But there is an explanation, my work doesn’t come from nowhere, it doesn’t create itself, it is the result of all the things I have lived, the books I have read, the places I have visited, the exhibitions, the studies, the sensibility, the food, the people that had touched me, the music, the landscapes, the smells… When I first touched clay I knew exactly what I wanted to do, and it became natural to me only because I had developed a language from all those experiences and that language was translated form my hands to the clay.
+But there is an explanation, my work doesn’t come from nowhere, it doesn’t create itself, it is the result of all the things I have lived, the books I have read, the places I have visited, the exhibitions, the studies, the sensibility, the food, the people that had touched me, the music, the landscapes, the smells… When I first touched clay, I knew exactly what I wanted to do, and it became natural to me only because I had developed a language from all those experiences, and that language was translated from my hands to the clay.
 What came after that was only learning about the material and its ways of behaving.

 There is no typical day of work for me.
-Although I work every single day, it can be just watching hours of documentaries about African or Japanese way of living, collecting images of objects of “things” that are not even related to ceramic or art.
+Although I work every single day, it can be just watching hours of documentaries about the African or Japanese way of living, collecting images of objects of “things” that are not even related to ceramics or art.
 Or it can be just opening a bag of clay and putting it on my working table without knowing what it will come out of it.
 It could also be the opposite, making a 3-D rendering of an object I want to develop.
 It could be hours of photography and documenting the work…

 Fortunately, I had enough savings to live without working for a couple of years.
 I rented an apartment that needed renovation, so I spent time renovating and preparing the apartment before a container with all my belongings arrived from the U.S.

 Time.
 Clay needs time.
 Rush is the ceramicist enemy.
 Time to create, time to dry, time to fire, time to fire again.
 Time is definitely the most important factor.
-And of course to keep yourself in focus while time passes.
+And of course, to keep yourself in focus while time passes.

 Don’t start thinking of recognition, selling, or success.
 Concentrate on the work, what it means to you, what it brings to the world, and how to make it in rhythm with your own life.